How to reduce invoice fraud risk

 - When you receive a change request, check the spelling and layout.
 Many fraudsters make small errors and inconsistent visual alterations that will give them away.

 - Make a phone call to a pre-arranged number to check the validity of the change request.
-Do not use the number indicated on the request itself or rely on being called by the invoice issuer.
+Do not use the number indicated on the request itself or rely on being called by the invoice issuer because you see it on the caller ID.
 Always call back.

-- If you have too many invoice issuers to call back, install call back procedure for the top 10 largest ones to reduce the risk.
+- If you have too many invoice issuers to call back, install call back procedure for the top 10 largest ones to reduce the impact.

 - If you do not have a pre-arranged number to call, you can use public sources such as Google or the yellow pages to look up the phone number of your issuer.